Spatial statistical classification analysis

 1. Selection and simplification of evaluation factors;

-2. The determination of multi-factor importance index (weight);
+2. Determination of multi-factor importance index (weight);

 The problem of classification and evaluation usually involves a large number of interrelated geographical factors, the principal component analysis method can statistically compress the information of each influencing factor to several synthetic factors, thus greatly simplifying the model; the determination of the weight of the factor is an important step in the establishment of the evaluation model, the correctness of the weight greatly affects the correctness of the evaluation model, the usual factor weight determination depends on more subjective judgmen, the analytic hierarchy process is to integrate the opinions of the people and scientifically determine each A simple and effective mathematical means of influencing factor weights.
 The different influences of each category in the membership degree response factor on the evaluation target are determined according to the variation of different factors, and are usually calculated by piecewise linear function or other higher order function.
 Commonly used classification and synthesis methods include two categories: cluster analysis and discriminant analysis.
 Cluster analysis can divide the evaluation area into several categories according to the degree of similarity of the influencing factors between geographical entities, using some distance indicators related to weight and membership degree; discriminant analysis is similar to the classification method of remote sensing image processing, that is, according to the weight and membership degree of each element, each geographic entity is judged to be the most likely evaluation level or a sequence of ranks indicated by a certain data value according to certain evaluation criteria; classification and grading is the last step of evaluation.
 The results of clustering are combined according to the actual situation, and the evaluation grade of each category is determined.
 For the result sequence of discriminant analysis, the criterion of equal or unequal distance is used to divide the final evaluation grade.